This plum jam is a simple summer pleasure. Livened up with some Chinese five spice and rosemary, it’s a great summer spread with cheese and crackers.

 ps- it’s like they knew we were coming and placed the most amazing rustic farmhouse ladder in the trees specifically for #lifestyle shots.
 A blogger’s dream.

-While I could happily eat these sweet little things one after the next just as they are, I happened to also pick up some local honey lavender goat cheese at the farm with the thought of making a sweet and savory plum jam and smearing both on some Crunchmaster multi-grain crackers.
+While I could happily eat these sweet little things one after the next just as they are (or turn them into sweet and tangy plum juice), I happened to also pick up some local honey lavender goat cheese at the farm with the thought of making a sweet and savory plum jam and smearing both on some Crunchmaster multi-grain crackers.

 A few (or twenty) of those with a cold summer drink is basically my idea of the perfect patio happy hour.

-This plum jam is still sweet enough to dollop into yogurt or spread on bread but savory enough to easily go well on a goat cheese smeared cracker for a savory light appetizer bite.
+This plum jam is still sweet enough to dollop into yogurt or spread on bread (persimmon jam is great for that too!) but savory enough to easily go well on a goat cheese smeared cracker for a savory light appetizer bite.

 I loved pairing it with the sea salt Crunchmaster cracker for that added pop of salt to an otherwise sweet/tart/herby combination.